 God's Spiritual Language

-A symbol is a thing that represents or stands for something else, especially a material object that represents something abstract.
+A symbol is a thing that stands for or represents something else, especially a material object that represents something abstract.
 A metaphor is a figure of speech in which a word or phrase is applied to an object or action to which it is not literally applicable.
 Both are used as a pattern or representative of something literal, but neither are the actual, literal things that they are being used to represent.
+We need a relationship with God in the spirit to understand His spiritual language and that is just what He desires of each of us.

-God is a Spirit: and they that worship him must worship him in spirit and in truth.”
+“God is a Spirit: and they that worship him must worship him in spirit and in truth.”
 John 4:24 KJV

-Not very many in those days had spiritual ears or eyes to understand what the Lord was saying, including His intimate followers.
-Then and now, He veiled His word to carnal minds so we have to go beyond our natural understanding.
-God also laid out a precise and detailed pattern in the Old Testament to teach us about our Savior, the Lord Jesus Christ, Who was to come.
-The old laws of Moses regarding worship in the Tabernacle are but a shadow of what is to come:
+Not very many had spiritual ears or eyes to understand what the Lord was saying, including His intimate followers.
+Then and now, He veiled His word to carnal minds so we must go beyond our natural understanding to comprehend God’s spiritual language.
+God laid out a precise and detailed pattern through the prophets in the Old Testament to teach us about our Savior, the Lord Jesus Christ, Who was to come.
+The spiritual language of the Old Testament prophets who spoke God’s Word to the people are filled with such language.

 “Therefore let no one judge you by what you eat or drink, or with regard to a feast, a New Moon, or a Sabbath.
 These are a shadow of the things to come, but the body that casts it belongs to Christ.”
 Colossians 2:17 BSB